-Tracking canvasser movements and activity is a necessary part of any field canvassing operations.
-In an ideal world, this involves nothing more than sitting at your laptop and seeing canvasser activity coming through to you.
+Tracking canvasser movements and activity is a necessary part of any field grassroots organizing.
+In an ideal world, this involves nothing more than sitting at your laptop and seeing canvasser activity coming through to you while they are out canvassing.

 Why we do canvasser tracking?